-vice, office, residential, c ed market and below- ket rental housing 30 storeys 10.0 FSR Secured market rental housing 30 storeys 8.5 FSR Office/hotel development 24 storeys Strata ownership housin 20 storeys

-ket rental housing 30 storeys 30 storeys

-/ , 24 storeys 20 storevs

-10.0 FSR 8 5 ESD 20 0101030

-0.3 FOR 9.0 FSR 5.5 FSR

-45.7 m (150 ft.)

-nimum of 20% of the ential floor area is ired to be secured at w-market rents (see sing (Chapter 12) for Is). nimum of two levels of residential uses (job e) is required.
-For sites g Broadway and ard Street, this is sive of the active nd floor retail/service required per 9.2.2.
+Policy Area Granville/Burrard Slopes - Area В FGBB Uses: Retail/service, office, residential, cultural and institutional uses Option/Tenure Secured market and below- market rental housing Secured market rental housing Office/hotel development Strata ownership housing Max Height 30 storeys 30 storeys 24 storeys 20 storeys Max Density 10.0 FSR 8.5 FSR 9.0 FSR 5.5 FSR Min Frontage 45.7 m (150 ft.)
+Notes A minimum of 20% of the residential floor area is required to be secured at below-market rents (see Housing (Chapter 12) for details).
 A minimum of two levels of non-residential uses (job space) is required.
 For sites along Broadway and Burrard Street, this is inclusive of the active ground floor retail/service uses required per 9.2.2.
+A minimum of two levels of non-residential uses (job space) is required.
+For sites along Broadway and Burrard Street, this is inclusive of the active ground floor retail/service uses required per 9.2.2.
 Hotel maximum height per maximum height for secured rental.
 Up to 1.0 additional FSR for hotel can be considered.
-A minimum of two level non-residential uses (jo space) is required.
-For along Broadway and Burrard Street, this is inclusive of the active ground floor retail/servi uses required per 9.2.2 Development should contribute towards community amenities.
+A minimum of two levels of non-residential uses (job space) is required.
+For sites along Broadway and Burrard Street, this is inclusive of the active ground floor retail/service uses required per 9.2.2.
+Development should contribute towards community amenities. cases where lesser site frontage m nay be considered at the discretion of of the Director of Planning.

-e) is required.
-For sites Broadway and Ird Street, this is sive of the active ad floor retail/service required per 9.2.2. e) is required.
-For sites Broadway and Ind Street, this is sive of the active and floor retail/service required per 9.2.2. e) is required.
-For sites Broadway and Ird Street, this is sive of the active Ind floor retail/service